AbdulazizAdwi/Reading-notes/README.md

 The concept of a growth mindset is a popular topic lately, and I sometimes say to myself “Self, you need to embrace the growth mindset.
 The growth mindset is cool.”

 Why?
 The aptly named growth mindset helps us grow in whatever we pursue – especially in our work.
 When we’re growing, we’re more productive.
 And when I’m productive, I feel better.
 And you can, too.
-## add introduction about you
+##   introduction about me

 hello my name is Abdulaziz i am networks enginner

 i want to become a webdevloper

-and my ream to make a games
+and my dream  to be a big devloper

 **table of content**